arniebarnie/TikTokTrends/README.md

    - Stores results in S3

 2. **Video Transcription**
-   - Triggered automatically when new metadata arrives
+   - Triggered automatically when new metadata arrive
    - Uses WhisperX for GPU-accelerated transcription
    - Runs on AWS Batch GPU instances (g4dn.xlarge)
    - Stores transcripts in S3

 3. **Text Analysis**
+   - Triggered automatically when new transcripts arrive
    - Analyzes transcripts using OpenAI GPT
    - Extracts categories, summaries, and keywords
    - Runs on AWS Batch Fargate containers